Reconstruction of $f(R)$ lagrangian from a massive scalar field: Combination of Power-Law terms as a potential

-We plot the the scale factor as a function of time for different choices of $M$ (with $\lambda$ fixed) and different $\lambda$ (with $M$ fixed) in Fig.(\ref{higg_scale_fac}).
+We plot the scale factor as a function of time for different choices of $M$ (with $\lambda$ fixed) and different $\lambda$ (with $M$ fixed) in Fig. \ref{higg_scale_fac}.
 The plots depict an accelerated expansion at late-times.
-The rate of expansion depends on the choice of parameters as can be seen from the figure.
-However the behavior at early times may differ for different choices of $\lambda$ which is also evident from the exact solution (\ref{exactscale4}).
+The rate of expansion depends on the choice of parameters as can be seen from the plots.
+However, the behavior at early times may differ for different choices of $\lambda$ which is also evident from the exact solution in Eq.(\ref{exactscale4}).

 The scalar field as a function of time is determined from the point-transformed anharmonic oscillator equation which results in